Hu-Fi/Mr.Market/README.md

 ## License

 This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](../LICENSE) file for details

-# License

-This project is licensed under the GNU Affero General Public License - see the [LICENSE.md](LICENSE) file for details